nigesh16/AI-Powered-Secure-Exam-Monitoring-System/README.md

 ### 1. MongoDB

-Ensure MongoDB is running locally (default: `mongodb://localhost:27017`).
+MongoDB Atlas is used as the cloud database for storing application data.

 ### 2. Backend